tiagomms/xr-portfolio/_posts/2023-10-02-xr-design-fellowship-module-03-post-assign.md

 Since I thought I had done most of the heavy worldbuilding work previously, I continue with my ShapesXR mockup to little by little realize the limitations of my work.
 But hey, that is part of the process!

 The work is left unfinished but, I feel glad that I tried to help this amazing education NGO.

+#### 00 - Target Audience

+TUMO Board, International & Content team - world education experts trying to reach and provide world class STEM education to teenagers.
+This mockup was thought for them.

 #### 01 - Personas